The Safest and Most Dangerous Places in White House, PA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in White House is $328 per year, which is $136 less than the national average and $25 less than Pennsylvania's state average.
-Below we compare cities similar to White House:
+The overall cost of crime per resident in White House is $328 per year, which is $136 less than the national average and $25 less than Pennsylvania's state average.
+The comparison below uses cities similar to White House:

 • In Duquesne, PA, crime costs $1,037 per person, which is $709 more than in White House.